Got a question regarding our 8 week Generation UK funded internship programme? We have compiled a selection of our most frequently asked questions.

 Click to expand the answers below, if you can’t find what you are looking for feel free to ask directly!

-- Currently attending or recently graduated from a UK university.
+- Currently enrolled or graduated from a UK university within the last year.

-- Achieved at least a 2:1 in your undergraduate or postgraduate course.
-If you’ve not completed your course yet, the grades you’ve already achieved must average to a minimum of 59% after your first year of study.
+- Have achieved, or be on track to achieve, a 2:1 degree.
 Students in their first year of study are not able apply until they’ve completed their first full academic year.

 - Be at least 18 years old.